 A student in Krannert may pursue a major in Finance or a concentration in Finance.

-Finance majors earn a bachelor’s degree in management with a major in finance.
-It requires 120 credit hours and is typically completed in four years.
-In addition to the core management curriculum, students pursuing the finance major take at least 12 hours of upper division finance elective courses.
+It requires 120 credit hours to complete a bachelor's degree in finance and typically takes four years.
+In addition to the core curriculum, students take at least 12 hours of upper division finance elective courses.
 They also take at least 12 hours of accounting courses, including 6 hours of upper division accounting electives.

 Students with a major in finance may add a concentration in another area such as accounting or economics.
 Or, students may pursue a double major.

 A concentration is similar to a minor.
 If you add a concentration to your major, you can still graduate in four years, and you’ll expand your career options.
 Students may also pair a Krannert degree with a minor from another college at Purdue.
 Popular minors include foreign languages, political science, psychology or organizational leadership and supervision, among others.

 CLUBS AND ACTIVITIES

 Student clubs like the Financial Management Association and the ODIN Club give students a chance to learn and network outside of class.
 Through the Student Managed Investment Fund (SMIF) students can select stocks and design portfolio allocation strategies.
 Students will also have opportunities to interact with alums working in finance, such as Thad Davis in the classroom and during informal luncheon meetings.